-The company's liquidity has been severely impacted on account of lockdown measures.
-The company has applied to the lenders for moratorium as per RBI package.
-The company has applied to the bankers for enhancement in working capital limits and COVID19 emergency lines.
+The company's liquidity has been severely impacted on account of lockdown measures which has hampered company's ability to generate cash flows.
+The company has applied to the lenders for moratorium as per RBI package, for enhancement/additional working capital limits and release of peak limits.
 Some banks have already released the additional working capital limits.
-The company has short term obligation of approximately Rs.
-2,100-2,200 crore (incl.
-LC payments) due in May and June which is required to be refinanced.
 The timely release of additional working capital limits remains critical for meeting the short term repayment obligations.
-The company is also discussion for equity infusion which remains critical from liquidity perspective.
+The company has also applied to lenders for One Time Restructuring (OTR) facility under RBI guidelines issued on August 6, 2020